Sustainable Aviation Fuels (SAF)

-The key to achieving the carbon dioxide reduction targets that the air transport sector has set itself is the use of sustainable aviation fuels (SAF).
-Compared to fossil fuels, today’s SAF generates some 80% fewer carbon dioxide emissions.
+The key to achieve the CO2 targets of the air transport sector is the use of Sustainable Aviation Fuels (SAF).
+Compared to fossil fuels, today’s SAF generates at least 80% fewer carbon dioxide emissions.

-Today’s commercial aircraft have a service life of over 25 years, during which they will continue to run on liquid fuels.
+Today’s commercial aircraft have a service life of more than 25 years, during which they continue to run on liquid fuels.
 Even if the much-vaunted electric, hybrid and hydrogen-powered aircraft projects come to fruition as planned, the requisite rollover of present aircraft fleets will extend well beyond 2050.
 At current development levels, the new power technologies are also only suitable for short- and medium-haul aircraft: long-haul flights will remain reliant on kerosene power for the foreseeable future.
-And some 80% of all of aviation’s carbon dioxide emissions are generated by flights of more than 1,500 kilometres.
+And some 80% of all of aviation’s CO2 emissions are generated by flights of more than 1,500 kilometers.

-The key to achieving the carbon dioxide reduction targets that the air transport sector has set itself is the use of sustainable aviation fuels or SAF.
-In the longer term, switching from fossil kerosene to (SAF) should make aviation almost carbon-neutral.
-At present, however, sustainable aviation fuels are only available in limited volumes, and are considerably more expensive than conventional kerosene.
+The key to achieving the CO2 targets that the air transport sector has set itself is the use of Sustainable Aviation Fuels (SAF).
+They represent a major lever for reducing CO2 emissions.
+The gradual transition from fossil kerosene to SAF has the potential to enable near CO2-neutral aviation in the long term.
+At present, however, Sustainable Aviation Fuels are only available in limited volumes and are considerably more expensive than conventional kerosene.
 This is why SWISS is working actively, through targeted measures and collaborations, to drive the development and expand the availability of SAF together with the Lufthansa Group, its partners and its customers.

 What is SAF?